davidesantangelo/hyll/README.md

 - Memory-efficient register storage with 4-bit packing (inspired by Facebook's Presto implementation)
 - Sparse representation for small cardinalities
 - Dense representation for larger datasets
-- P4HyperLogLog format for compatibility with other systems
+- EnhancedHyperLogLog format for compatibility with other systems
+- Streaming martingale estimator for improved accuracy with EnhancedHyperLogLog
 - Maximum Likelihood Estimation for improved accuracy
 - Merge and serialization capabilities
 - Factory pattern for creating and deserializing counters